‘DownByTheRiver is one of those…forward-thinking promoters’ – NARC. magazine

-Primarily, DBTR promotes live music in Durham City but on occasions, we work with venues in Newcastle and Stockton on Tees.
-Events organised by DBTR are ethically run, not-for-profit and are intended to benefit musicians and their audiences.
-All ticket and door sales are paid directly to the musicians.
+Primarily, DBTR promotes live music in Durham City but on occasions, we work with venues in Newcastle, North Shields and Stockton on Tees.
+Events organised by DBTR are not-for-profit with all ticket and door sales paid directly to the musicians.
 We look on our events as a collaboration between DBTR, venue, musicians and audience.

 In 2018 I was contacted by an ‘online magazine’ who wanted to know something of DBTR.
 This is an updated version of that interview.

 Tell us about DownByTheRiver, how it started and what does it hope to achieve?

 I’ve been involved in grassroots music promotion on and off now for 25 years.
 In 1996, partnered by an amazing musician from New Mexico called Chris Chavez, I started and ran a gig/label/artist management imprint called ZAMBRA which was based in London.
 It was quite successful on an underground level but as often is the case these things have a certain shelf life.
 High points were recording an album with Chris and subsequent live BBC Radio sessions with Johnnie Walker and Bob Harris, a VH1/MTV set and a west coast US/Canadian tour with Chris who opened for Bat For Lashes (I carried his guitar and sold merch!).
 Then there was a bunch of sold-out gigs at the renowned 12 Bar Club, which at the time was located on London’s iconic Denmark Street or ‘Tin Pan Alley’ as it was once better known.